KZON: Country (1981–1993)

-Classic rock (1993-1995)
+Classic rock (1993–1995)

 Two months later, the station was sold to J.M.
 Wolz, the first of three license transfers in a year.
 Wolz put the station back on the air with a classic rock format as KAZR.
-A signal upgrade followed providing the southern sections of the Phoenix, Arizona, area with a clear signal.
+A signal upgrade followed providing the southern sections of the Phoenix area with a clear signal.

-Rock/top 40 hybrid (1995-1996)
+Rock/top 40 hybrid (1995–1996)

 On March 20, 1995, the format was flipped to a modern rock/top 40 hybrid branded as “The Blaze.”
 A change of call letters to KBZR followed the change of format.

 Rhythmic oldies (1996)

 In the spring of 1996, the station began moving its transmitter closer to Phoenix.
 At the same time, the station began a 6-month stunt of an automated Rhythmic Oldies format, only going by the moniker "S.T.E.V.E."
 The name was an acronym standing for "Songs That Everyone Vociferously Enjoys."

-Hip-hop (1996-2001)
+Hip-hop (1996–2001)

 On October 30, 1996, at 3:30 p.m., the station completed its upgrade, and the station once again began stunting, this time with people chanting "Party!
 Party!
 Party!" for several hours which ended with a sound of a record scratching and a male announcer saying "Arizona's Party Station" in reverse, which led to its new name and slogan, and the station flipped to a hip hop-emphasizing rhythmic top 40 format as "103.9, Arizona's Party Station".
 The call letters were changed in the spring of 1997 to KPTY to reflect the station branding.
 Despite the station's signal limitations, KPTY did well in the ratings.
 In fact, rival KKFR, which was airing a broad-based Mainstream Top 40 format at the time, began to move towards hip hop-emphasizing rhythmic top 40 format as well, and took away much of KPTY's audience.

 In 1998, KPTY evolved to a hybrid hip-hop/modern rock format shortly followed by a change of branding to "Party Radio @ 103.9."
 During the last week of 1999, KPTY stunted with a supposed broadcast hijacking with buzzing sounds and audio glitches in the songs, legal IDs and sweepers, while the DJs were talking.
 On December 31, 1999, KPTY began stunting with a 24-hour loop of "We Like To Party" by The Vengaboys.
 On January 1, 2000, KPTY returned to a rhythmic top 40 format (this time with more of a dance lean) as "103.9 The Party".